inveniosoftware/docs-invenio-rdm/docs/extensions/custom.md

 $ pipenv install [--pre] -e path/to/your/extension
 ```

-As you can see, `--pre` is optional, it is only needed when the package is in a pre-release state.
-In addition, note that you do not need to specify a local path, if the package is available e.g. via PyPi you can just install it by its name.
+As you can see, `--pre` is optional.
+It is only needed when the package is in a pre-release state.
+In addition, note that you do not need to specify a local path.
+If the package is available e.g. via PyPi, you can just install it by its name.

 ## Sanity check and run!